 Colon & Rectal Cancer

-As the third-leading type of cancer and the third-leading cause of cancer deaths, colorectal cancer is one of the most preventable and treatable if detected early.
+As the second-leading cause of cancer deaths, colorectal cancer is one of the most preventable and treatable if detected early.

 Benefit from the recommended colon and rectal cancer screening methods – including colonoscopy – at Avera locations across the Upper Midwest.